citiesense/docs/pages/01-Intro.md

 ## Welcome to the Neighborhood Knowledge Platform&trade;

-Citiesense is a map-based platform that centralizes the tools and information sources needed to manage neighborhood development.
-Designed to put local communities in control of their neighborhood's future, Citiesense enables community organizations to access, manage and share information about specific **areas** in a city.
+Citiesense is a map-based platform that centralizes the tools and information sources needed to manage and improve neighborhoods.
+Designed to put local communities in control of their neighborhood's future, Citiesense enables neighborhood organizations to access, manage and share information for specific **areas** in a city, whether a special district, a single block, or a neighborhood-size area.
 ______
-Use Citiesense to share property data, track development activity, and create custom data-rich maps and dashboards that can present valuable local insight about a neighborhood.
+Use Citiesense to share property data, track development activity and local businesses, and create custom data-rich maps and dashboards that present valuable local insight about a neighborhood.
 ______
 This User Guide is provided to help you understand the features of the service.
 Should you have any questions, please email us at *info@citiesense.com*.